FAQs

-General Questions
+Common Questions

 Schoenstatt is a Catholic movement that lives the Gospel of Jesus Christ.
 It is inspired by charisms that define its identity and mission and a history if Blessings and fuitfulness in keeping with a special initiative of God.
-To understand Schoenstatt, one can consider it as A movement of renewal, a place of grace and a unique spirituality within the Church.
+To understand Schoenstatt, one can consider it as a movement of renewal, a place of grace and a unique spirituality within the Church.

 Read more